Sherry-Xu/Deep-Switching-State-Space-Model/README.md

 python main.py -p Electricity
 ```
 - Replace Electricity with other dataset names (e.g., Toy, Lorenz, Sleep, Unemployment, Hangzhou, Seattle, Pacific) to test those datasets.
 - By default, the script loads the pre-trained checkpoint for inference.
-Note: due to the fact that the forecasting is generated via Monte Carlo method, the produced results will be slightly different with different runs.
+- **Note**: Due to that the forecasting results is generated via Monte Carlo method, the produced results will be slightly different with different runs.
 - If you want to retrain from scratch, add --train, for example:
 ```bash
 python main.py -p Pacific --train
 ```
 It will save the best checkpoint (best.tar) to `results/checkpoints/<dataset_name>/`.

 ## Script Descriptions